romebell/seirfx-621-curriculum/javascript/additional-topics/async-await.md

 # Async/Await

 Async/await is a syntax for working with promises that many feel is the easiest and most flexible.
-This is a generally new syntax supported in browser but has lived through various iterations in node.js and is present in other languages like c#.
+This is a new syntax supported in browser but has lived through various iterations in node.js and is present in other languages like c#.

-How async/await works is that you will declare a function as an async function and this function will be awaited using the await keyword when you want to invoke the function in question.
+How async/await requires that you declare a function as an async function and this function will be awaited using the await keyword when you want to invoke the function in question.

-You can only await a function that has been declared using the async keyword.

 You’ll create a function that is intended to perform some asynchronous task and when you are ready to receive the results of that asynchronous function you would await that function in your code.
 Async functions will return a value and you can assign that value to a variable like you would with any other function that returns a value.